BradleyChatha/jcli/README.md

 So, when JCLI is constructing a command instance it does so via JIOC's `Injector.construct` function.

-The way `Injector.construct` works is: it looks at every parameter of the command's constructor (if it has one); any type that is a class or interface, it'll attempt to retrieve via a `ServiceProvider`; if it was successful, and instance of that class or interface is passed as that constructor parameter, otherwise `null` is passed through.
+The way `Injector.construct` works is: it looks at every parameter of the command's constructor (if it has one); any type that is a class or interface, it'll attempt to retrieve via a `ServiceProvider`; if it was okful, and instance of that class or interface is passed as that constructor parameter, otherwise `null` is passed through.

 In other words, by asking for an `ICommandLineInterface` within our constructor, we're just telling JCLI to fetch that service from the Service Provider and pass it